TW-ASMP/TWmaximoConfig/Classification/DRAFT - Classification_Asset_Detailed.md

             * dissolved oxygen sensor
             * pH sensor
         * sensor/meter/switch/analyzer, multi-variable
-        * sensor/meter/switch/analyzer, features (Note: added because of 1 to many relationship with an analyzer.
-But doe we need to know?)
+        * sensor/meter/switch/analyzer, features "added because of 1 to many relationship with an analyzer.
+But doe we need to know?"
             * industrial network interface
                 * HART
                 * Ethernet